floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 In the #cite(<brown_2013>, form: "year") book "Software architecture for developers", #cite_author(<brown_2013>) defines architectural drivers as a set of requirements that have significant influence over software architecture @brown_2013.
 The author argues that architectural drivers are the most important requirements that shape the architecture of a software system.
-Architectural drivers are often classified in four categories: functional requirements, quality attributes, technical, and business constraints.
+Architectural drivers are often classified in four categories: functional requirements, quality attributes, technical, and business constraints @grzybek_2019_architectural_drivers.
 Any realized software architecture is a trade-off between several architectural drivers.
 Hence, the choice of architecture depends on the context it is being designed in.